imran99744/nodejs-api/README.md

 - Kubernetes manifests for deploying the application.
 - Secure handling of third-party API credentials using Kubernetes secrets or config maps.

+## Conclusion
+This project provides a comprehensive example of developing a REST API, containerizing the application, and deploying it to a Kubernetes cluster using Terraform.
+The inclusion of a CI/CD pipeline ensures that the deployment process is automated and consistent.
+By following the provided steps, you can extend and adapt this project to suit your specific needs and deployment environments.